 Charging Handles:

 Note: If you're looking to save money, buy a Mil Spec Charging Handle from any reputable manufacturer.
 The ones I've linked here are all really good.
-My personal favorite is the BCM Mod 4.
-V Seven is one of the best weight-saving manufacturers and their charging handle is light, as well.
-If you want lightweight, I strongly recommend their parts.
+My personal favorite is the BCM Mod 4, non-Ambi model, which is intended for right-handed shooters.

 Muzzle Devices: